 Summer is here and the temperature is begging to rise again, and we’re all finding ourselves using our central air conditioning more and more.
 Residential air conditioning is something that many of us take for granted, but it’s also something that we wrestle with because of the running costs.
-We’ve mentioned a couple times in the past a few different ways to help keep cool while keeping the monthly utility bills down, and we figured that today is a good time to revisit these.
+We’ve mentioned a couple of times in the past a few different ways to help keep cool while keeping the monthly utility bills down, and we figured that today is a good time to revisit these.

 Fans.
 Fans are amazing little devices that don’t require much energy to operate and play a huge role in keeping things cool.
 Air in motion is naturally cooler than still air, and fans, such as ceiling fans or standing fans, help circulate the cool air throughout the room.

-Speaking of ceiling fans, did you know that you can change the direction of rotation to better suite the time of year?
+Speaking of ceiling fans, did you know that you can change the direction of rotation to better suit the time of year?
 For instance, a ceiling fan rotating clockwise will push air down from the ceiling.
 This is great during the winter when warm air pools at the top, but not so convenient during the warmer summer months.
 Reversing the direction will cause it to pull air up, dispursing the warm air and replacing it with the cooler air that sits lower.
 By simply switching the direction, you can see a massive improvement in your monthly bills.

 Another great little tip is to close off vents to rooms that you aren’t using.
 This is especially useful for those of us who live in larger or more open homes.
 By closing the vents to unused rooms, you are effectively forcing the air through the vents into rooms that you are using, therefore reducing the number of rooms your central heating and air system is trying to cool.